slavadev/resting_pug/README.md

 ## Contributing
 Contribution directions go here.

+## Changelog
+To see what has changed in recent versions of Resting Pug, see the [CHANGELOG](CHANGELOG.md).

 ## License
 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).